 Recruitment is quickly adapting to the opportunities presented by digital media.
 Not too long ago, prospective employees had to apply directly to a company by posting a CV and cover letter.
 Today, they can click one button on LinkedIn and have their profile delivered directly to the hiring manager and potential employers hoping to land their dream job.

 Another development in the digital recruitment sector is video resumes.
 When most people would rather watch a video than read pages of text, this new development could one day revolutionise the way we do recruitment.
 Videos offer the chance to share your passion for a role in a way that text on a page cannot, but there are also downsides to this medium.
-Let’s explore video resumes in more detail, how they can help with a job search, and how a good video presentation can open up career opportunities
+Let’s explore video resumes in more detail, how they can help with a job search, and how a good video presentation can open up career opportunities.

 A video resume is a scripted video filmed by an applicant.
 It takes on the role of the CV and cover letter in one and may even allow applicants to skip the first interview phase.
 In the video, the applicant will talk about their skills, education and experience.
 They will also outline why they want to apply for the role, allowing their passion for the sector or company to shine through to prospective employers.